Ciela-Institute/caustics/docs/install.rst

 The easiest way to install is to make a new virtual environment then run::

-    pip install caustic
+    pip install caustics

-this will install all the required libraries and then install caustic and you are ready to go!
-You can check out the tutorials afterwards to see some of caustic's capabilities.
+this will install all the required libraries and then install caustics and you are ready to go!
+You can check out the tutorials afterwards to see some of caustics's capabilities.

 Developer Install